gearglow/ReptiliaWithATwist/The List.md

 "No, I don't suppose he has," Ginny said sadly.
 "He treats me like I'm his little sister.
 As if I need yet another big brother!"

-"You could do worse for a brother than Harry."
+"He's always wanted siblings.
+And anyway you could do worse for a brother than Harry."

 Ginny scoffed.
 "I have!
 You've met Percy!
 Git has barely said two words to any of us that wasn't yelling at us to be quiet since he started at the Ministry."

-"Still," Ginny said after a moment, "if Harry *does* turn out a girl, I don't suppose it would change my chances one way or another.
-Naught times naught is still nothing.
+"Still," She continued after a moment, "if Harry *does* turn out a girl, I don't suppose it would change my chances one way or another.
+Naught times naught is still nothing; pretty sure even *Charlie* has a better shot than me at this point.
 But it *does* have me thinking. *Do* I like girls?
 I suppose even thinking about it means I probably do, at least a little bit."

 Hermione hummed noncommittally.